GaloisInc/adapt/phase3/out/ReadMe.md

 TA1's are clearly torn between two trace suffixes.
 It would be useful for BBN to offer guidance that all forensic trace files shall end with `.avro` (or conversely, shall end with `.bin`).

+It seems doubtful that we will be able to make good use of machine addresses in the event stream.
+They should probably be pruned early, perhaps even by TA1.
+On the other hand, there is rich, not yet exploited information in the "tag" data we see.

 Some TA1's apparently always send `edge(v1, v2)` first,
 followed by `v1` and/or `v2`.
 So gremlin logs N exceptions